“Have nothing in your house that you do not know to be useful, or believe to be beautiful.”

 The concept of availability, maximum exposure and convenience is great.
 In an ideal world, we’d have everything at our fingertips all the time.
 The main problems with this concept arise at both ends of the production chain.

-More demand means more production is necessary—bigger manufacturing plants, more land to graze more cows, more staff, more shipping infrastructure etc. More production means more waste—more bottles of milk that don’t get sold by the use by date, more copies of one dress to end up on the sale rack, more magazines and newspapers to end up as landfill if they’re not sold by the end of the week.
+More demand means more production is necessary—bigger manufacturing plants, more land to grow more food, more staff, more shipping infrastructure etc. More production means more waste—more bottles of milk that don’t get sold by the use by date, more copies of one dress to end up on the sale rack, more magazines and newspapers to end up as landfill if they’re not sold by the end of the week.

 All of this means more environmental problems—more resource use, more production by-products, shrinking landfill sites, more disposal infrastructure, more agricultural pollution, more greenhouse gas production, more waste to end up in creeks and rivers and eventually the ocean.